noah-CAL/wordsearch/README.md

 1) Learn Makefiles to build project
 2) Work with C file readers and file I/O
-3) Use OpenMP to parallize the search and make it more efficient
+3) Use OpenMP to parallelize the search and make it more efficient

 The file `randomize.py` contains a function `randomize_wordlists` which splits up `dictionary_large.txt` into N smaller dictionary files with an independent random word ordering.
 Thus, the C `wordsearch` program can be tested by determining if a given word is found in 2 text files vs. 200 textfiles.